BiFan Promises Thrills and Chills in Stuffed 22nd Lineup

 Local animation The Underdog (from the people who brought us Leafie, a Hen into the Wild) will open proceedings on July 12, while Indian sensation Secret Superstar by Advait Chandan will close the event which is scheduled to run until July 22.

-12 films will duke it out in the festival's signature Bucheon Choice program, which will include Coralie Fargeat's popular French thriller Revenge and Issa Lopez's acclaimed Mexican drama Tigers Are Not Afraid.
+Twelve films will duke it out in the festival's signature Bucheon Choice program, which will include Coralie Fargeat's popular French thriller Revenge and Issa Lopez's acclaimed Mexican drama Tigers Are Not Afraid.

 The Korean Fantastic: Features Competition includes new works such as The DMZ by Oh In-chun and The Deep by Cho Sung-kyu.
 'Korean Fantastic: Non-Competition' selections include recent commercial works Gonjiam: Haunted Asylum, The Merciless and Psychokinesis.